PixelSenseiAvi/ML/README.md

   Y=mx+c

-Our objective is to minimize the distance between two; for this we calculate
+Our objective is to minimize the distance between two; for this calculate
 # Error Function
   This gives the mean square distance of the data-sets values( Dots on above graph) and predicted values(line).
 This is given by:
   [![Error-function](https://spin.atomicobject.com/wp-content/uploads/linear_regression_error1.png)](#features)